LevJukovski/Python-Graphs/README.md

 Project Overview:

-Purpose: This project exhibits my skills in working with Python, in order to extract specific data from Excel charts.
+Purpose: This project exhibits my skills in working with Python, in order to extract specific data from Excel charts (And some additional projects).

 Project Highlights: